Firstly, users should check that the machine running Immersive Studio meets the published System Requirements.

 Assuming that the machine is compatible and not preventing Immersive Studio from running, the majority of issues can be resolved by following the below steps:

-- Go to C:\Program Files and delete the entire folder named "NC Tech"
+- Go to C:\Program Files\NCTech and delete the entire folder named Immersive Studio (if it is present)

 - Re-install Immersive Studio, obtaining a fresh copy of the installer package